MicrosoftDocs/azure-devops-docs/docs/boards/plans/index.md

 ---
 title: Use Agile tools to use portfolios, dashboards, and delivery plans in Azure Boards
 titleSuffix: Azure Boards
-description: Learn how to scale Agile tools using portfolios, dashboards, and delivery plans in Azure Boards and Azure DevOps. ms.custom: seodec18 ms.service: azure-devops-boards ms.assetid: ms.author: chcomley
+description: Learn how to scale Agile tools using portfolios, dashboards, and delivery plans in Azure Boards and Azure DevOps. ms.service: azure-devops-boards ms.author: chcomley
 author: chcomley
 ms.topic: overview